2. Tutorial

 The total tile size here is 100 m x 100 m (a 40 m x 40 m core area with a surrounding 30 m buffer that overlaps with surrounding tiles).
 Including a buffer is recommended as it allows for tiles that include more training crowns.

 Next we tile the data.
-The tile_data_train function will only retain tiles that contain more than the given threshold coverage of training data (here 60%).
+The tile_data function, when crowns is supplied, will only retain tiles that contain more than the given threshold coverage of training data (here 60%).
 This helps to reduce the chance that the network is trained with tiles that contain a large number of unlabelled crowns (which would reduce its sensitivity).
+This value should be adjusted depending on the density of crowns in the landscape (e.g. 10% may be more appropriate for savannah type systems or urban environments).

 Warning

-If tiles are outputing as blank images set dtype_bool = True in the tile_data_train function.
+If tiles are outputing as blank images set dtype_bool = True in the tile_data function.
 This is a bug and we are working on fixing it.
+Supplying crown polygons will cause the function to tile for training (as opposed to landscape prediction which is described below).

 Note

-You will want to relax the threshold value if your trees are sparsely distributed across your landscape.
-Remember, detectree2 was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that.
+You will want to relax the threshold value if your trees are sparsely distributed across your landscape or if you want to include non-forest areas (e.g. river, roads).
+Remember, detectree2 was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that and parameters will need to be adjusted for different systems.

-Send geojsons to train folder (with sub-folders for k-fold cross validation) and test folder.
+Send geojsons to train folder (with sub-folders for k-fold cross validation) and a test folder.

 data_folder = out_dir # data_folder is the folder where the .png, .tif, .geojson tiles have been stored